howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 </Instruction>

 Similar to before, you're calling `subscribeToMore` on the `allLinks` query.
 This time you're passing in a subscription that asks for newly created votes.
-In `updateQuery`, you're then adding the information about the new vote to the cache by first looking for the `Link` that was just voted on and and then updating its `votes` with the `Vote` element that was sent from the server.
+In `updateQuery`, you're then adding the information about the new vote to the cache by first looking for the `Link` that was just voted on and then updating its `votes` with the `Vote` element that was sent from the server.

 Fantastic!
-Your app is now ready for realtime and will immediately update links and votes whenever they're created by other users.
+Your app is now ready for real-time and will immediately update links and votes whenever they're created by other users.

-**/!\ Actually, there are a bug that blocks the UI update.
-Indeed, if a subscription event comes, the store is updated, the observable emits, but the change detection is not run.
-The issue is tracked [here](https://github.com/apollographql/apollo-angular/issues/320) and another that blocks the [`subscribeToMore`](https://github.com/kamilkisiela/apollo-client-rxjs/issues/37) /!\**